Attorney Fee Requests Against Your Spouse

 The code section does not specifically state whether a party who seeks such fees must show need or the other party's ability to pay.

-Family Code 6344
+Family Code 6344 (updated for 2024)

 A prevailing party may seek this attorney fee request after a notice and hearing

-If the party gave this notice in the petition or the response, the court may rule upon it at the actual domestic violence hearing.
+If the party gave this notice in the petition or the response, the court may rule upon it at the domestic violence hearing.

-A party can also bring this request after he or she prevails on the domestic violence restraining order action but there are timelines for bringing such an attorney fee request and an experienced attorney's advice is important here.
+A party can also bring this request after he or she prevails on the domestic violence restraining order action, but there are timelines for bringing such an attorney fee request, and an experienced attorney's advice is important here.

 Ready to read more on attorney fee requests?